codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/machine-type.md

 3. Linux
 4. Windows

-More information about the machine specifications, please check [this page](https://docs.codemagic.io/specs/versions-macos/).
+For more information about the machine specifications, please check [this page](https://docs.codemagic.io/specs/versions-macos/).